Everything you need to know about 'Upcycling'

 The term 'upcycling' appeared in the 90s, with the German engineer Reiner Pilz, thus naming the need to recycle waste.
 Upcycling is rapidly developing as one of the fundamental principles of the circular economy, through design and then towards responsible fashion.
 The term 'upcycling' became more popular in 2002 with the publication of the book ' Cradle to Cradle ' by Michael Braungart and William McDonough.

-Upcycling of materials: dormant stocks
+Upcycling of materials: leftover stocks

 Upcycling dormant stocks of already existing fabrics involves manufacturing from rolls of fabric otherwise destined to be thrown away.